LeBron James makes NBA All-Star team for record 20th time, Kevin Durant for 14th time

 The reserves, to be announced on Feb.
 1, are chosen in a vote of the league’s head coaches.
 Any additions to the rosters, should a player be unable to participate because of injury or another reason, will be made by Commissioner Adam Silver.

 There are very few players in the U.S. major pro sports to be selected as an All-Star, or its equivalent, in 20 different seasons.
 James is the first to have that distinction in the NBA.
-He joins hockey’s Gordie Howe and a trio of baseball players — Hank Aaron, Willie Mays and Stan Musial — on that list.
+He joins hockey’s Gordie Howe and a trio of baseball players — Hank Aaron, Willie Mays and Stan Musial.

 League officials said entering the season that they have been stressing to players the importance of improving the quality of the All-Star Game.
 According to SportsMediaWatch, last year’s game averaged around 4.6 million viewers across TNT and TBS — the lowest number since that stat started being collected.